theCoderSchoolTampa/CoderSchoolAI/README.md

 - **Training**: This sub-module includes implementation of reinforcement learning algorithms, such as Deep Q Learning and Q Learning, and functions to facilitate the training process of agents.

-- **Buffer**: This contains various types of replay buffers for experience replay in reinforcement learning algorithms.
+- **Utils**: This contains various types utils including replay buffers for experience replay in reinforcement learning algorithms, search utils, data utils and more!

 Detailed usage and documentation of these components are provided in subsequent sections of this document.